maxduganknight/maxduganknight.github.io/projects.md

 permalink: /projects/
 ---

+This page has a sample of projects I've worked on.
+More projects can be found on [my GitHub page][GitHub] as well as the code for the projects listed here.

 ### [PySpark Topic Modelling][proj-pyspark]

 [<img src="/proj_pyspark/efficiency.jpeg" width="250"/>][proj-pyspark]

 ### [South America Tweets Visualization][proj-tweets]

 [<img src="/proj_tweets/tweets_map.jpeg" width="200"/>][proj-tweets]

 ## Research